jjazli/jjazli/README.md

 ### 2. Data Logistics/Supply Intern, Sabena Technics, Sep 2023 to Nov 2023

-- **Description**: Worked on a Natural Language Processing Project involving Chinese documents.
+- **Description**: Worked on a updating and create sales dashboard based on inventory.
 - **Responsibilities**:
   - Conducted in-depth data exploration and cleaning
   - Performed keyword extraction and association rule mining on the given dataset